patrickshiel/email-api/README.md

 - These 3 instances are in a Target group behind a loadbalancer (http://email-api-1372118349.ap-southeast-2.elb.amazonaws.com/swagger-ui.html)

-- And for convenience I can added a DNS record for a friendly URL (http://api.shiel.io/swagger-ui.html)
+- And for convenience I have added a DNS record for a friendly URL (http://api.shiel.io/swagger-ui.html)

 ## TO-DO:
 [TODO-1]: Code Coverage Improvement